 To learn how to knit a scarf is easy.
-It is one of the simplest projects in knitting.
+It is one of the simplest projects in knitting but maybe not the fastest.
 But at the same time a scarf is one of the most important and multi functional pieces of a modern women wardrobe.

 A scarf indicates the way you treat yourself.
 If a scarf is just a strip of dull and inexpressive knitted fabric, every one will be aware that its owner doesn't love herself.
 A little bit of fantasy and this stylish addition will completely change your look.

 There are a lot of different scarf designs, from the very simple to extremely intricate.
 But the majority are based on the simple rectangle.

 Hence, to knit a scarf simply means "to knit a rectangle".
 Will you say that it is dull and inexpressive?
 You are absolutely right.
 But don't be in a hurry.
 A little bit of fantasy and you will have a stylish addition to your wardrobe.

 We will begin to learn how to knit a scarf from its simplest possible variant.
 For example, let our scarf is a rectangular 8 inches (20 cm) wide and 50 inches (150 cm) long.
 Here are the steps you have to follow while knitting a scarf.

 Choose dimensions for your knitted scarf.
 For our example, we've created a scarf that 8 in (20 cm) wide and 50 in (150 cm) long.